lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    offered by the underlying LPWAN technology.

-   ACK on error options are based on the optimistic expectation that the underlying links will offer relatively low fragment loss probability.
+   ACK on error options are based on the optimistic expectation that the underlying links will offer relatively low L2 data unit loss probability.
 ACK on error reduces the number of ACKs transmitted by the fragment receiver compared to ACK “always” options.
-This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
+This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.

    The Packet mode – ACK on error option provides reliability with low ACK overhead.
 However, if an ACK is lost, the sender assumes that